SoK: Differential Privacies: Variation of privacy loss (V)

+A similar notion is \emph{input-discriminative DP} \cite{gu2020providing} where $\Psi$ takes the two $\eps$ values corresponding to the two dataset.
+The authors also defined \emph{minID-DP} where $\Psi$ is the minimum function.

-This concept can be applied to strengthen or weaken the privacy requirement for a record depending on whether they are an outlier in the database.
+This concept can be applied to strengthen or weaken the privacy requirement for a record depending on whether they are an outlier in the dataset.
 In~\cite{lui2015outlier}, the authors formalize this idea and introduce \emph{outlier privacy}, which tailors an individual's protection level to their ``outlierness''.
-Other refinements (instances of tailored DP) include \emph{simple outlier privacy}, \emph{simple outlier DP}, and \emph{staircase outlier privacy}.
+Other refinements are also introduced in~\cite{lui2015outlier}: \emph{simple outlier privacy} (SOPr), \emph{simple outlier DP} (SODP), and \emph{staircase outlier privacy} (SCODP).
+A similar idea was explored in~\cite{kartal2019differential}, which introduced \emph{pareto DP} (ParDP): it utilizes a pareto distribution of parameters $(p,r)$ to separate a large number of low-frequency individuals from a small number of high-frequency, and the sensitivity is calculated based on only the low-frequency individuals.

-Finally, varying the privacy level across inputs also makes sense in \emph{continuous} scenarios, where the neighborhood relationship between two datasets is not binary, but quantified, like \emph{$\eps$-geo-indistinguishability}~\cite{andres2013geo}.
+Finally, varying the privacy level across inputs also makes sense in \emph{continuous} scenarios, where the neighborhood relationship between two datasets is not binary, but quantified.
+This is, for example, the case for \emph{$\eps$-geo-indistinguishability}~\cite{andres2013geo}, where two datasets $D_1$ and $D_2$ are considered \emph{$r$-neighbors} if the only different record between $D_1$ and $D_2$ are at a distance $r$ of each other, and the $\eps$ grows linearly with $r$.